How to Build a Brand that Attracts Your Ideal Tribe

 This may seem obvious, but you would never guess how many articles, blog posts, and books are written without the target market in mind.
 They are either written for the writer themselves or written for “everyone”.
-Both are a big mistake when your goal is attracting your target market.
+Both are a big mistake when your goal is to attract your target market.
 So how do you write the copy that attracts your ideal tribe?
 Use these tips.

 - Talk about the solutions you have for the problems they care about.
 This can be a blog post about creating margin in a full schedule for a busy working parent or entrepreneur.